"Silent" Autonomic Dysreflexia (AD) & Cerebrovascular Damage

 In the general population, a doctor might view weight and pain as somewhat independent.
 In SCI, neurogenic obesity and neuropathic pain share a reciprocal, vicious biological loop.
 The extreme loss of muscle and increase in visceral fat directly pumps out the inflammatory adipokines that physically alter nerve receptors to feel more pain.
 That severe pain then prevents the patient from engaging in physical activity, which increases the toxic visceral fat, which then pumps out even more pain-sensitizing chemicals.

-Standard medical advice for neuropathic pain heavily relies on Gabapentinoids (like gabapentin or pregabalin) or long-term opioids.
-In the SCI population, this is a dangerous trap.
 Because of the "Kidney Test Trap," doctors often overprescribe gabapentin, leading to severe sedation, daytime sleepiness, and loss of motor coordination (which increases wheelchair falls).
 Furthermore, long-term opioids do not effectively target the root nerve damage; instead, they paralyze the gut (worsening inflammatory dysbiosis), completely suppress the body's testosterone production (accelerating muscle loss), and can actually induce hyperalgesia (making the nervous system even more sensitive to pain over time).

 The management of SCI neuropathic pain is moving away from sedating the brain and instead focusing on actively reprogramming the broken spinal circuits and cooling systemic inflammation.